lambdaclass/lambdaclass_hacking_learning_path/TIME.md

 *Estimated reading time:*

 - Datacamp Python Fundamentals
-    - Introduction To Python 1-2 hours with previous knowledge.
+    - Introduction To Python, 1-2 hours with previous knowledge.
 2-3 Without it.
     - Intermediate Python, 1-2 hours with previous knowledge, 2-3 without it.
-    - Python Data Science Toolbox (Part 1).
+    - Python Data Science Toolbox (Part 1), 1-2 hours with previous knowledge, 2-3 without it.
     - Python Data Science Toolbox (Parte 2).

 - HTTP server in Python with Flask, 0 - 30mins hour with previous pnowledge, 30 - 1 hours without it .